dynverse/dyno/README.md

 ### Selecting the most optimal TI methods

-The choice of method depends on several factors, such as prior expectations of the topology present in the data, dataset size, and personal preferences.
-To select the best methods given a certain dataset and user preferences, we use the results from the [dynbenchmark](https://github.com/dynverse/dynbenchmark) benchmarking study.
+The choice of method depends on several factors, such as prior expectations of the topology present in the data, dataset size, personal preferences, and system requirements.
+We provide an interactive shiny app which can be used to easily select the best performing and scalable method for your dataset.
+This app uses the benchmarking results from [dynbenchmark](https://github.com/dynverse/dynbenchmark) ([doi:10.1101/276907](https://doi.org/10.1101/276907)).

 ``` r
 guidelines <- guidelines_shiny(dataset)